Enterprise-CMCS/managed-care-review/docs/architectural-decision-records/023-seperate-contract-rates-tables-postgres.md

 - `+` We unlock true rates across submissions features and make it easier to surface and identify duplicate rates.
 - `+` The shape of the data in the database reflects more closely how it is used.
-- `±` We rethink our mental model for the application and start to interrogate the relationship between the package, the contract, and the rate cert. lean on postgres approach fully/
+- `±` We rethink our mental model for the application and start to interrogate the relationship between the package, the contract, and the rate cert. lean on postgres approach fully
 - `-` We have to rewrite how health plan data is handled in database and rewrite postgres handlers
 - `-` We invest significant eng time in a migration